 In March 2020, the FASB issued ASU No. 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting (ASU 2020-04).
 ASU 2020-04 provides optional expedients and exceptions for applying US GAAP to contracts and other transactions that reference the London Interbank Offered Rate (LIBOR) or another reference rate expected to be discontinued as a result of reference rate reform.
 The provisions of ASU No. 2020-04 are effective for certain reference rate-related contract modifications that occur during the period March 12, 2020 through December 31, 2022.
-The College is currently evaluating the impact of applying ASU 2020-04.
+The College has addressed and replaced the rates in all contracts that previously used LIBOR.